MBJohansen/Social-Graphs-Project/docs/wordclouds.md

   <img src="images/wordclouds/OldWesternWC.jpg" class="wordcloud_left" width="50%"/>
   <img src="images/wordclouds/NewWesternWC.jpg" class="wordcloud_right" width="50%"/>

-  As seen in the word clouds above, old and new western movies are very similar and it is very clear what entities are often in western movies, such as a "town", "outlaws", "sheriff", and "man" or "men" who are fighting the outlaws to protect the town and their family.
+  As seen in the word clouds above, old and new western movies are very similar and it is very clear what entities are often in western movies, such as "town", "outlaws", "sheriff", and "man" or "men" who are fighting the outlaws to protect the town and their family.
 Again the word "one" appears frequently in both, where "life" again is much more frequent in new.
 The old movie plots contain the words "kill" and "killed" more frequently than the new movie plots.
 Furthermore words like "take", "back", "horse", and "indian" are more frequent for the old movies.

   <br><br>